-- 2.1.1 How does the layout of the indoor environment meet the needs of children and adults within the setting?
+- 2.1.1 How have you arranged the layout of the indoor environment to meet the needs of children and adults in your home?

-- Think about: (e.g.)

 - Safety

-- Privacy (e.g., staff room, etc.) See 9.5
+- Privacy See 9.5

 - Personal care needs

 - Sleep and rest facilities

 - Heating/lighting/décor

 - Organisation of learning space

 - Facilitating free movement

-- 2.1.2 In what way is space provided for each child's belongings within the setting?
-See 1.2
+- 2.1.2 Have you provided space for each child's belongings?